flux-capacitor-io/flux-capacitor-client/README.md

 - `@Stateful` classes persist their state using Flux’s document store (or a custom `HandlerRepository`)
 - They are automatically invoked when messages match their associations (`@Association` fields or methods)
-- Matching is dynamic and supports multiple handlers per message
+- Matching is dynamic and supports multiple handler instances per message
+- Multiple handler methods can exist for different message types
 - Handlers are immutable by convention — they are updated by returning a new version of themselves
 - Returning `null` deletes the handler (useful for terminating flows)

+> ℹ️ Like other handlers, stateful handlers may be annotated with `@Consumer` for tracking isolation.

 ```java